 Texas and Harris County in particular suffer from a lack of mental health service providers.
 A lack of trained mental health professionals, as well as inpatient facilities with the capacity to treat mental health disorders, are a significant barrier to treatment.
 A lack of beds often means that "places like the Harris County jail end up serving as de facto mental health facilities.
-Jails are not hospitals, and staff simply aren't trained or equipped to treat mental health".lxxx
+Jails are not hospitals, and staff simply aren't trained or equipped to treat mental health".kxxi

-Steve Duson, Executive Director of Interface-Samaritan Counseling Centers, said, "The shortage of providers - particularly psychiatric services in low density populations - seem to be a serious issue."
+Furthermore, 185 counties in the state of Texas lack a general psychiatrist.
+Included in those counties are both Waller and Wharton counties, which are included in the Houston Methodist Hospital service area.lxxxii Steve Duson, Executive Director of Interface-Samaritan Counseling Centers, said, "The shortage of providers - particularly psychiatric services in low density populations - seem to be a serious issue" (S. Duson, personal communication, December 5, 2015).

 The Mental Health and Mental Retardation Authority of Harris County treats nearly 50,000 patients a year.
 Currently, this agency experiences a wait list of 1,600 adults suffering from serious mental illnesses such as bipolar and depression.
 The primary reason for the wait list is a lack of clinicians.
-Although the agency is looking to expand services, they currently do not have enough psychiatrists to facilitate this expansion.lxxxi
+Although the agency is looking to expand services, they currently do not have enough psychiatrists to facilitate this expansion. lxxxiii